ChadJones0059/My-First-Python-Game/README.md

 # My-First-Python-Game

-This is a simple game I tried to creat using a sprite sheet.
+This is a simple game I tried to create using a sprite sheet.